soccerloway/quill-better-table/README.md

 OperationMenu configures the operation list in right-click menu.

 ## operationMenu.items
-operationMenu show all operations as default.
+operationMenu show all operations as default. `false` will remove the operation.
 ```
 {
   operationKey: {
     text: 'foo'
-  }
+  },

+  operationKey: false
 }
 ```
 `operationKey` is the name of operation, there is a list below: